 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Beginning in fiscal year 2020, bond premiums and discounts are deferred and amortized using the effective interest method.
+Bond premiums and discounts are deferred and amortized using the effective interest method.
 Bonds payable are reported net of the applicable premium or discount.
 Gains and losses related to refunding of debt are reported as deferred inflows of resources and deferred outflows of resources, respectively.
 Debt issuance costs are expensed in the current period.
 Other long-term obligations also include amounts that other governmental entities advance to the Department for highway road construction projects and accrued relocation costs.
-No intergovernmental advances are outstanding as of June 30, 2022.
+No intergovernmental advances are outstanding as of June 30, 2023.